 So, how many Gmail accounts can I have in total?

-If you have already reached the four accounts limit, and need more email accounts for other projects, a quick solution would be to verify them with a different phone.
-This can be quite useful for users with a personal mobile and a corporate phone, for instance.
+If you reach the four accounts limit and need more email accounts, you can verify them with another phone number.
+This is quite useful for users with a personal mobile and a corporate phone, for instance.

 That being the case, you could have: